bennettpeter/leanfront/README.md

 # MythTV Lean Frontend (leanfront): Android TV frontend for MythTV

+**Leanfront is also now available for phones and tablets.
+See https://github.com/bennettpeter/leanfront-mobile .**

 Leanfront is a frontend for MythTV that runs on Android TV and Amazon Fire TV devices.
 Leanfront supports playback of recordings and videos from MythTV.
 It can also schedule recordings using voice search or a program guide, and search for recordings or videos using voice.